 This doesn’t have to be the case, but your employees might try to report more business-related miles or take longer routes on purpose.
 Not to mention that such logs aren’t IRS compliant, so if your home health mileage reimbursement records are audited, you risk having your deductions disallowed.
 Plus, you will be in for a hefty penalty.

-If you don’t want your agency to keep on hemorrhaging money, think about implementing a home health mileage tracking app that will put you in control of mileage expenses and prevent legal issues with the IRS.
-Timeero features mileage tracking, GPS tracking, and the Electronic Visit Verification system, all of which ensure that your mileage logs are accurate and IRS compliant.
+If you don’t want your agency to keep on hemorrhaging money, think about implementing a reliable mileage tracking app that will put you in control of mileage expenses and prevent legal issues with the IRS.

 If your caregivers have to travel to your principal office before they set off to scheduled visits, they’re not entitled to mileage reimbursement.
 The same applies when they’re traveling home from their principal place of work.